Leo-H-Cao/Streamy/README.md

 # Steps to run

-Start the web server
+1. Start the web server
-Start the RTMP server
+   2.Start the RTMP server
-Starte OBS on your system and setup a scene with audio and video sources Start the react app
+2. Starte OBS on your system and setup a scene with audio and video sources
+3. Start the react app
-Navigate to localhost:3000 to access the app on a browser
+4. Navigate to localhost:3000 to access the app on a browser